Our Complaints Policy

 - Within six months of receiving a final response to your complaint

-- No more than three years when you should reasonably have known there was cause for complaint.
+- Within one year from the date when you should have realised that there was cause for complaint.

 If you would like more information about the Legal Ombudsman, their contact details are as follows: